okonomichiyaki/supercat/02-general priorities.md

 # General Priorities

 When directed to by the previous page, use the following priorities to select a card.
 Either play a card of the indicated suit from the bot's options, or copy the lead card if it is of the indicated suit (place either card face down).
-When multiple options are available and the bot is leading, play the card with the higher number.
+When given multiple options, and the bot is leading, play the card with the higher number.

 Can bot Tax/Secure to <ins>contend</ins> declared ambition? → Administration/Aggression